 Drink for Food

-Odell Beer Dinner at Euclid Hall (Oct.
-1) - The Odell Beer Dinner, celebrating Odell Brewing Company’s 30th Anniversary, will be at downtown Denver’s Euclid Hall Bar & Kitchen.
-It will be a six-course dinner paired with classic Odell beers including 180 Shilling, Woodcut, Mountain Standard, Odell IPA, Brett Golden and a special collaboration beer between Euclid Hall and Odell.
+Odell Beer Dinner (Oct.
+1) - The Odell Beer Dinner, celebrating Odell Brewing Company’s 30th Anniversary, will be a six-course dinner paired with classic Odell beers including 180 Shilling, Woodcut, Mountain Standard, Odell IPA and Brett Golden.

 5th Annual Mercantile Invitational (Oct.
 2) - The Fifth Annual Mercantile Invitational at James Beard Award-winning Mercantile F&B will feature courses from eleven chefs paired with beers from two renowned breweries.
 The local, national and international chefs include Alberto Collarte, Adam Dulye, Gavin Fine, Dan Jacobs, Dan Van Rite, Pedro Martin, Marc Vetri, Paul Wensel, Matt Wilkinson and Mercantile’s own Alex Seidel and Matt Vawter.
 The event will begin with a reception featuring 3 Chefs paired with 3 Beers, followed by five-course, seated dinner featuring 8 Chefs paired with 5 beers.